IdahK/employee_mgt_system/README.md

         }
 ``

 This is a sample service method within this project that fetches all employees from our database.Here we are returning a Flux of Employees from Employees repository.
-This means that the method will stream employees as they become available rather than waiting for all employee data to be loaded before returning them.
+This means that the method will stream employees as they become available rather than waiting for all employee data to be loaded before returning them (synchronous).

 ### Run Application
 **_Prerequisite_**: Ensure you have Mongodb installed on your machine.
 Can change the database and port details for your Mongodb instance in `application.properties` file located within the resources folder.